elonbing/media-tool-kit/README.md

-# Media Tool Kit
+![illustration](_app/mtk.png)

 Media tool kit is a language-agnostic scripting platform for making software based art.

-![illustration](_app/mtk.png)

 It's based around a shell script called `controller.sh`.
 In it you can invoke a variety of task-specfic scripts that can help you build neat things.